sionzee/JDBC-ORM-Framework/readme.md

 > **Note:**

 > - For a custom connection use custom class which implement IConnection
-> - EntityManager is needed everywere!
+> - EntityManager is needed everywhere!

 #### 	![](https://netbeans.org/projects/platform/sources/platform-content/content/trunk/images/tutorials/paintapp/70/new_icon.png) Create a entity